Artists With Tragic Deaths: Alphonse Mucha

 Living and working much of his life in Paris, Mucha was concerned that his fellow Czechs thought him a “sell out” so he gave often to nationalist projects.
 When Czechoslovakia won its independence after World War I, Mucha designed the new banknotes, postage stamps and other government documents for the new state as well as many murals including in the Mayor’s Office at the Municipal House, in Prague.

 The Slav Epic

 When the German troops marched into Czechoslovakia during the spring of 1939, Mucha was among the first persons arrested by the Gestapo.
-During his month long interrogation, the aging artist became ill with pneumonia.
+During his month-long interrogation, the aging artist became ill with pneumonia.
 Although he was released, he was weakened by the event and died of the resulting lung infection.
-Now what need would the Gestapo have to interrogate and artist?
+Now, what need would the Gestapo have to interrogate an artist?
 What could he possibly have that they wanted besides knowledge of anatomy and color theory?
 It was a totally unnecessary unsupportable atrocity to have happened to an artist.
 And for no other reason than he was born a Czech.

 Okay, so he wasn't a young man.
 He did live a full life filled with productivity and generosity.
 It still makes my blood boil to think of the torture and inexcusable disrespect he received at the hands of the Nazis.

-At the time of his death, Mucha’s style was considered outdated but enjoyed a resurgence of popularity in the 1960’s and even today.
-He work has strongly influenced a number of other artists, musicians, playwrights and theatrical designers.
+At the time of his death, Mucha’s style was considered outdated but enjoyed a resurgence of popularity in the 1960s and even today.
+His work has strongly influenced a number of other artists, musicians, playwrights, and theatrical designers.
 It has a charm that will live on for centuries.